 - If you use H3s, then only include partial keyword phrases in these fields to help increase topical relevance.
 Do not use the entire exact match keyword phrase for any target keyword.
 Otherwise, the page could become over-optimized for SEO.

 If you analyze this guide, you’ll see these SEO tips for banks being used on the page.
 Study the outline and structure to fully understand how it works.
-Or consider investing in my Mastering On-Page SEO course which teaches you my complete system for doing on-page SEO like a pro to maximize your keyword rankings and traffic.

 8. Create Optimized Internal Links